dan2097/opsin/README.txt

 ##################################################

 Good Luck and let us know if you have problems, comments or suggestions!
-You can contact us by posting a message on SourceForge or you can email me directly (dl387@cam.ac.uk)
+You can contact us by posting a message on Bitbucket or you can email me directly (dl387@cam.ac.uk)